 Principal investigator: Anna Lok, MD, firstname.lastname@example.org

 Contact person: Sravanthi Kaza, (734) 615-3853 or email@example.com

 The rapid development of genomics, proteomics, and metabolomics have significantly increased the potential for productive translational research in transplantation, and many current research protocols in solid organ transplantation utilize blood and urinary specimens, in an effort to establish relationships between biologic markers, histological findings, and clinical outcomes.
-The main objective of the Liver Disease Blood and Tissue Repository is to facilitate clinical and translational research to utilize blood, cells and urine from patients who are candidates or have received a transplanted liver along with relevant medical record information to study clinical outcome and to discover new pathways and biomarkers to predict disease progression and guide future management.
+The main objective of the Liver Transplant Blood and Urine Repository is to facilitate clinical and translational research to utilize blood, cells and urine from patients who are candidates or have received a transplanted liver along with relevant medical record information to study clinical outcome and to discover new pathways and biomarkers to predict disease progression and guide future management.

 For full inclusion and exclusion criteria, please contact the research staff.